olegush/async-console-game2/README.md

 # Async console game

-The script shows in terminal a spaceship on a space background with blinking stars.
- User has spaceship control with arrow keys.
+The game demonstrates Earth orbit pollution with space debris.
+User has spaceship control with arrow keys for escaping collisions with debris.
+Debris flows increasing with years.
+After 2020 user has plasma gun for garbage terminate.
+The game finish when spaceship collisions with any garbage piece.

- Game uses <a href="https://docs.python.org/3/library/curses.html">curses</a>
+The game uses <a href="https://docs.python.org/3/library/curses.html">curses</a>
 module with asynchronous way, based on <a href="https://docs.python.org/3/library/asyncio.html">asyncio</a> library.

 ### How to install